RuxuePeng/Spr2017-proj4-team2/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))

-Paper 2 is implemented by Xuanzi Xu and Tongyue Liu
+Paper 2(Naive Bayes) is implemented by Xuanzi Xu and Tongyue Liu
-Paper 5 is implemented by Jiahui Tan, Ruxue Peng and Jiahao Zhang
+Paper 5(Error Driven) is implemented by Jiahui Tan, Ruxue Peng and Jiahao Zhang

 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.